ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-To help you with editing a submission, the `mkiocccentry(1)` tool has some options to write _OR_ read from an answers file so you do not have to input the information about the author(s) and the submission more than once (unless of course you need to make some changes, in which case you can use the option that overwrites the file).
+To help you with editing a submission, the `mkiocccentry(1)` tool has some options to write _OR_ read from an answers file so you do not have to input the information about the author(s) and the submission more than once, unless of course you need to make some changes, in which case you can use the option that overwrites the file.
+If you do use the overwrite option, **MAKE SURE** you do not overwrite another file!
 </p>

 <p class="leftbar">